OlGe404/microk8s/README.md

 The UI will be available at <code>http://localhost:30001</code> after the installation.

+## Start/Stop microk8s
+After the installation, microk8s will be started but it won't be added to the autostart.

+To start microk8s, run `microk8s start && microk8s status --wait-ready`.
+It can take some time for all services to be ready/running and available via nodeports, ingresses etc. even after the command returns.

+To stop microk8s, run `microk8s stop`.

+See `microk8s help` for a list of all available subcommands.

 ### Bash aliases
 The playbook creates aliases to ease the usage of `microk8s` and `microk8s kubectl` commands.
 It also exports the KUBECONFIG env so you can work with other clients like oc/kubectl/helm etc.